Back to Articles

 Should I Use a Random or a Field-Data Replication (FDR) Test?

-The engineer may easily narrow down their options but have trouble deciding between two similar test types.
-For example, a random test and Field Data Replication (FDR) are both suitable in many circumstances.
+Random and Field Data Replication (FDR) are two test options available in the VibrationVIEW software.
+Both may appear as suitable test modes in many circumstances.
 So, how do you decide between a random or an FDR test?
-Below, we provide several items to consider.
+In this article, we list several factors to consider.

 Fundamental Differences: Random and FDR